Chloe (TV series): Broadcast

 The BBC released a trailer for the series in January 2022, announcing its 6 February 2022 BBC One and BBC iPlayer airdate.
-The series will be released on Amazon Prime internationally.
+The series was released on Amazon Prime internationally.

 Reception

-On the review aggregation website Rotten Tomatoes, the series holds a "Certified Fresh" approval rating of 94% with an average rating of 7.8 out of 10, based on 31 reviews.
+On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 94% with an average rating of 7.8 out of 10, based on 32 reviews.
 The website's critical consensus said, "Chloe can sometimes strain credulity, but Erin Doherty's excellent performance brings a human touch to this technological thriller."
-On Metacritic, which uses a weighted average, the series received a score of 86 out of 100, based on 13 critic reviews, indicating "universal acclaim".
+On Metacritic, which uses a weighted average, the series received a score of 86 out of 100, based on 13 critic reviews.

 Lucy Mangan of The Guardian wrote, "There is not one false note in this fierce, fresh murder mystery...
-It's an absolute feast of a show," adding, "It is a fierce, fresh sort-of-murder-mystery that is as keenly scripted as it is paced, and whose many threads are held firmly together by an outstanding performance from Erin Doherty."
-Sabrina Barr of Metro wrote that the series "highlights the unhealthy obsession that many of us can have both on social media and on comparing our lives to others."
+It's an absolute feast of a show", adding, "It is a fierce, fresh sort-of-murder-mystery that is as keenly scripted as it is paced, and whose many threads are held firmly together by an outstanding performance from Erin Doherty."
+Sabrina Barr of Metro wrote that the series "highlights the unhealthy obsession that many of us can have both on social media and on comparing our lives to others".